car251290/myMemories/README.md

 While you can create your own implementation on top of the node:async_hooks module, AsyncLocalStorage should be preferred as it is a performant and memory safe implementation that involves significant optimizations that are non-obvious to implement.

 The following example uses AsyncLocalStorage to build a simple logger that assigns IDs to incoming HTTP requests and includes them in messages logged within each request.

- ## Hook callbacks

-Key events in the lifetime of asynchronous events have been categorized into four areas: instantiation, before/after the callback is called, and when the instance is destroyed.

-init(asyncId, type, triggerAsyncId, resource)#

-asyncId <number> A unique ID for the async resource. type <string> The type of the async resource. triggerAsyncId <number> The unique ID of the async resource in whose execution context this async resource was created. resource <Object> Reference to the resource representing the async operation, needs to be released during destroy.

 ## For the Front end using Netlify.js